Back to insights

 Before COP28, it was already anticipated that negotiations concerning Article 6.4 would be challenging.
 As the summit progressed, these difficulties intensified, ultimately leading to a disheartening outcome where no agreement was reached on the key aspects of Article 6.2 and Article 6.4 of the Paris Agreement.

 In a rollercoaster ride including tension around ambiguous language and re-introducing disproven accounting techniques (tonne-year accounting), country negotiators have failed to adopt key language on carbon crediting methodologies and international trade on the final scheduled day of COP28.
-This is a serious setback for global net zero, weakening carbon markets as a climate solution under the Paris Agreement.
+This is a serious setback for global net-zero, weakening carbon markets as a climate solution under the Paris Agreement.

 Though operational, Article 6.2 would have benefitted from further guidance on market-based cooperative approaches (e.g. what does this actually mean?) and clearer rules on the authorization of Internationally Transferred Mitigation Outcomes.
 Countries can and should implement international carbon market mechanisms under Article 6.2 (with some agreements already signed and more underway).

 The operationalization of the Article 6.4 mechanism is unfortunately delayed – presumably until next year.
 Andrea Bonzanni, International Policy Director at IETA, expressed disappointment, noting that this delay missed a crucial chance to fast-track the establishment of a crediting mechanism with strong standards for environmental integrity, safeguards, and human rights.
 He further commented that this postponement does not represent a win for environmental integrity.
-Instead, as he pointed out, “it is a victory for the anti-market agenda”.
+Instead, as he pointed out, “It is a victory for the anti-market agenda.”

 The way forward remains unclear, and it's evident that it won't diminish the buyer-side uncertainty, which is obstructing necessary large-scale investments.
-This sentiment is echoed by Carbon Market Watch, which stated: “With all the unresolved problematic issues, the fact that they reached no deal was better than agreeing to a bad one that would torpedo the Paris Agreement”.
+This sentiment is echoed by Carbon Market Watch, which stated: “With all the unresolved problematic issues, the fact that they reached no deal was better than agreeing to a bad one that would torpedo the Paris Agreement.”

 What is the voluntary carbon market narrative for 2024?